 mitigation timely and more effective, thus maintaining the effectiveness of your security policies.

 No information policy can remain effective if people are not held responsible and accountable for risks, compliance, and mitigation.
 IT makes it easier to ensure the accountability of remedial action.
-It can greatly improve the visibility of risk assessment, compliance, and the remediation measures that your organization undertakes.
+It can greatly improve the Visibility of Risks and Maturity assessment, compliance, and the remediation measures that your organization undertakes.
 This means that your employees will be more prompt and more accountable towards the steps listed in your information security policies.